Differences between DLMM and Dynamic Pools

 Although DLMM LPs can potentially generate a lot more volume and fees, a DLMM pool can become "inactive" and stop earning fees whenever the active price goes out of the range set by the LP.
 As such, DLMM pools require more active management compared to dynamic pools.

-Assets are also deposited directly into the vaults in the yield layer and dynamically allocated to external lending protocols to generate yield and rewards for LPs.
-LPs can receive yield from a few places — the AMM trading fees, the lending interest, and any liquidity mining rewards collected from the platforms.
+Assets in dynamic pools are also deposited directly into the vaults in the yield layer, so SOL/USDC/USDT assets will be dynamically allocated to external lending protocols to generate yield and rewards for LPs.
+LPs can receive yield from a few places — the AMM trading fees, the SOL/USDC/USDT lending interest, and any liquidity mining rewards collected from the platforms.

-Creating a new dynamic pool is permissionless, meaning any user or developer can create a pool for a new token pair and fee tier % without approval from the Meteora team.
+Creating a new dynamic pool is permissionless, meaning any user or developer can create a new pool without approval from the Meteora team.

 Last updated